-Notes: Figure plots male PFL Bonding participation rates over time, by age group.
-The Bonding participation rate in each year is defined to be the number of female bonding claims (calculated from CA EDD PFL claims data) divided by the number of new fathers (calculated from CA CDPH data) in each year.
-We calculate participation rates separately for each age group.
+Notes: In Figure 3, the Bonding participation rate in each year is defined to be the number of male bonding claims (calculated from CA EDD PFL claims data) divided by the number of new fathers (calculated from CA CDPH data) in each year.

-Table 5 reports characteristics of Bonding and Care claimants, compared to all workers.
+Table 5 on the following page reports characteristics of Bonding and Care claimants, compared to all workers.
 On average, total quarterly earnings of PFL participants are lower than those of other workers.
 Average total quarterly earnings was for \$10,021 for Bonding claimants and \$13,428 for Care claimants, compared to \$15,699 for all workers.
 This reflects the fact that women tend to earn less than men, and that younger workers tend to earn less than older workers.
 We also see that both Bonding and Care participants are more likely to work at larger firms.
 This is something we discuss in greater detail when we report our findings for Research Objective #3, which was to identify firms affected by PFL.